sidney-eliot/3d-artists-handbook/content/index.md

 title: "Home"
 enableToc: false
 ---

-> [!warning] Warning
->
-> This handbook is almost fully migrated, so some things might still be broken.
->
-> Note also that the backlink and graph section at the bottom won't show many connections yet, but over time I will more and more try to link relevant pages with each other and every page linking to the Home page will also change.

 ## Hi
-I'm **Sidney** _(Epicrex)_, a 3D Character Artist, and this knowledge pool is for me, you, and everyone else.
+I'm **Sidney** _(Epicrex)_, a 3D character artist, and this knowledge pool is for me, you, and everyone else.

 > [!info]- More about this handbook
 >
 > I'm a self-taught artist and I know just how difficult it can be, having to piece together all the snippets one gets from all kinds of sources.
 So I made this handbook to cover the entire workflow, as well as other things like composition, character design theory, anatomy, and more.
 I'm not saying that this is the end-all-be-all, but it can definitely be your main support line that you compliment with a bit of your own research.
 >
 > My goal with this handbook isn't to cover entry level stuff, the methods and workflows I go over are for a big part industry standard and will yield great results.
-A perfect example of that would be the [[baking-textures| baking]] page, in which I show how even amazing studios like Riot Games don't always have the best approaches to difficult problems.
+A perfect example of that would be the [[baking| baking]] page, in which I show how even amazing studios like Riot Games don't always have the best approaches to difficult problems.

 This is probably best suited for intermediate and advanced 3D artists.
 If you're a 2D artist, then you might find something interesting [[#All Relevant Things from This Handbook for 2D Artists|here]].
 My 3D workflow mostly consists of following software: [Blender](https://www.blender.org/features/), [ZBrush](https://pixologic.com/), [Marmoset Toolbag](https://marmoset.co/toolbag/), [Substance Painter](https://www.adobe.com/products/substance3d-painter.html), [Photoshop](https://www.adobe.com/products/photoshop.html) and [Unreal Engine](https://www.unrealengine.com/en-US/features).
 So this handbook will cover workflows in said software, but many of the concepts are universal and can be applied to other software as well.